1980s in music: New Romantics

-New Romanticism emerged as part of the new wave music movement in London's nightclub including Billy's and The Blitz Club towards the end of the 1970s.
+The New Romantics emerged from London nightclubs including Billy's and The Blitz Club towards the end of the 1970s, gaining popularity in the early 1980s at the expense of new wave music.
 Influenced by David Bowie and Roxy Music, it developed glam rock fashions, gaining its name from the frilly fop shirts of early Romanticism.
 New Romantic music often made extensive use of synthesisers.
 Pioneers included Visage and Ultravox and among the commercially most successful acts associated with the movement were Culture Club, Spandau Ballet and Duran Duran.
 By about 1983, the original movement had dissolved, with surviving acts dropping most of the fashion elements to pursue mainstream careers.
 Other New Romantic artists included Classix Nouveaux, A Flock of Seagulls, Gary Numan, Japan, Landscape, Thompson Twins, Soft Cell, ABC, the Teardrop Explodes, Yazoo and Talk Talk.